ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 {{< figure src = "RenRosario.jpeg" alt = "Marcos Prunello and the attendees to his workshop on multilingual packages" caption = "<strong>Attendees to Marcos Prunello's workshop on Multilingual Packages</strong>">}}

-Bilikisu Wunmi Olatunji delivered a workshop on
+Bilikisu Wunmi Olatunji delivered a workshop on _Working with JavaScript in R_ for the R-Ladies Abuja chapter.
+She have to learn this topic for the development of her package for the Champions Program.

+{{< figure src = "r-ladies-abuja-meetup.jpeg" alt = "Workshop flyer for the Abuja R-Ladies Chapter featuring Bilikisu" caption = "<strong>R-Ladies Abuja flyer for the Workshop Working with JavaScript in R</strong>">}}

 ## Community Calls and Co-working sessions